AshridgeTechnologies/elemento/stories/Demo Experience Part 1.md

 ------------

 ### Home Page clearer
-- Learn-Create-Run 3-column design
+- ✅ Learn-Create-Run 3-column design
-- Title and hero graphic
+- ✅ Title and graphic
-- Graphic and summary for each section
+- ✅ Graphic and summary for each section
+- Favicon
+- Footer and links
+- Logo in app bar with link to main site

+### Published on main URL
+- Link project to apps.elemento.software

+### Marketing site updated
+- Revise text
+- Check dates
+- Links to apps site

 ### Welcome app more informative